 Floridan Palace Hotel, hotel in Tampa, Florida

-The Floridan Palace Hotel is a historic hotel in Tampa that opened in 1927 and rises 18 stories tall.
-The building displays Beaux-Arts and Renaissance Revival architecture with a facade of limestone, granite, and brick, accented by decorative terra cotta details.
+The Floridan Palace Hotel is a historic hotel in downtown Tampa, rising 18 stories above the street.
+The building features a facade of limestone, granite, and brick, with decorative terra cotta details in the Beaux-Arts and Renaissance Revival style.

-The hotel was built in 1927 during Florida's real estate boom and was once Tampa's tallest building until it was surpassed in the 1960s.
-It closed in the late 1980s, stood empty for years, and was acquired in 2005 before undergoing major restoration work completed in 2012.
+The hotel opened in 1927 during Florida's real estate boom and was once the tallest building in Tampa.
+It closed in the late 1980s, stood empty for years, and was fully restored by 2012 after being acquired in 2005.

 The hotel served as a major gathering place for business travelers and visitors to Tampa for many decades.
 Its lobby with marble stairs and decorated ceilings reflects the craftsmanship that went into buildings of this era.